 Whatever stage you’re at on your journey towards BIM implementation, there’s a heap of useful resources you can take advantage of each and every step of the way.
 From vlogs and videos to social sharing and opinionating, the global BIM community are keen to share their wisdom and the trials and tribulations that come with revolutionising construction.
 But where to start?
 The RESOURCES grouping of the table hints at a range of help in this area with practical pointers on where to look.

 Surveys and reports are a good opportunity to take a step back from the day-to-day implementation of BIM and take stock of the wider industry – whether in your home country or further afield.

-The National BIM survey from NBS is now in its sixth year making it one of the longest-standing pieces of research when it comes to BIM in the UK.
-You can download a full, free copy of this year’s report (packed with analysis and articles) from our website.
+The National BIM survey from NBS is now in its seventh year making it one of the longest-standing pieces of research when it comes to BIM in the UK.
+You can download a full, free copy of 2017's report (packed with analysis and articles) from our website.

 NBS has also looked outside the UK with international studies taking the temperature when it comes to BIM readiness and also produces a range of other useful surveys – including regular looks at construction contracts and legal issues.